evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

 How does this work?
 There are two cmdsets at play, both of which have a `sit` Command.
 As you may remember we set the chair's cmdset to `priority = 1`.
 This is where that matters.
 The default Character cmdset has a priority of 0.
-This means that whenever we enter a room with a Sittable thing, _its_ cmdset will take _precedence_ over the Character cmdset.
-So we are actually picking different `sit` commands depending on circumstance.
+This means that whenever we enter a room with a Sittable thing, the `sit` command from _its_ cmdset will take _precedence_ over the Character cmdset's version.
+So we are actually picking _different_ `sit` commands depending on circumstance!
 The user will never be the wiser.

 So this handles `sit`.
 What about `stand`?
 That will work just fine: